Scarlet fever

 What are the symptoms of scarlet fever?

-Only when the bacteria produce certain toxins does the raised scarlet rash develop.
-It begins on the first or second day of illness in the armpits and groin and spreads as subtle spots over the entire body.
-The palms and soles are not affected, and typically the region around the mouth is pale.
-A rash may also appear on the mucous membranes of the mouth (enanthem).
-Initially, white coatings are visible on the tongue, then the tongue turns dark red.
-This is why it is also referred to as “strawberry tongue”.
+The bacteria that cause scarlet fever can produce a specific toxin.
+This toxin is responsible for causing the characteristic rash of red spots on the skin.
+It develops on the chest, neck, and face on the first or second day of the illness, and can then spread to the rest of the body.
+The palms of the hands and soles of the feet are not affected.
+The cheeks appear flushed, while the area around the mouth is typically pale.
+The rash often has a texture like sandpaper, especially in the groin.
+A rash may also appear on the mucous membranes inside the mouth.
+Initially, white coatings are visible on the tongue, before the tongue turns dark red.
+This symptom is also known as “strawberry tongue”.

-After six to nine days, the rash disappears again.
-A few days later, the skin peels, initially fine (powdery) on the face, and later coarse, especially on the palms of the hands and soles of the feet.
-Mild courses of scarlet fever, in which some of the above symptoms are absent, are called atypical scarlet fever (scarlatinella).
+After six to nine days, the rash disappears.
+A few days later, the skin peels, especially on the palms of the hands and soles of the feet.

 How common is scarlet fever?

 Scarlet fever is one of the most common bacterial infections in children.
-It mostly affects 6 to 12-year-olds.
+It mostly affects 5 to 15-year-olds.
 Additionally, throat infections caused by A streptococci occur in all age groups.
-In Germany, approximately one to one and a half million streptococcal throat infections occur each year.
+Each year, approximately 5 out of every 1,000 children become ill with scarlet fever.
 Children in community facilities are particularly affected during the colder months of the year.

 What complications can occur with scarlet fever?